stefan2200/TWB/README.md

 # Tribal Wars Bot (TWB)
 ## An open source bot for the Tribal Wars game

+## Update 1.8 notice
+If you experience issues starting the bot you might have to update the dependencies by running the following command in the bot folder:
+` python -m pip install --upgrade requirements.txt`

+We also created a [Discord](https://discord.gg/J3nrZbbu) server so you can seek help from other users.

 *Features:*
 - Cooperative mode (you can keep playing using the browser while the bot manages stuff in the background)
 - Building management